H4ck3rKing/Ransomware-Research-Project/README.md

 #### File Shadowing and Deletion

-- **Shadow Copy Deletion:** CryptoLocker2024 deletes Volume Shadow Copy Service (VSS) backups to prevent data recovery using built-in Windows tools.
+- **Shadow Copy Deletion:** The Ransomware deletes Volume Shadow Copy Service (VSS) backups to prevent data recovery using built-in Windows tools.
 - **File Shadowing:** Not implemented in this version of CryptoLocker2024

 #### System Restore Prevention

-- **System Restore Points:** CryptoLocker2024 deletes all existing system restore points to prevent victims from restoring their systems to a previous state.
+- **System Restore Points:** The Ransomware deletes all existing system restore points to prevent victims from restoring their systems to a previous state.

 ## Mitigation Strategies